Welcome to Real Property Defense Research!

 - Relief and ability to regroup and rebuild.

-What else is important to know?
+What else is important to know (mainly for post-sale)?

 - The sheriff doesn’t show up unless we first lose an eviction lawsuit which involves a process